Uraeus: Symbolism

 The uraeus is a symbol for the goddess Wadjet.
 She was one of the earliest Egyptian deities and was often depicted as a cobra, as she is the serpent goddess.
 The center of her cult was in Per-Wadjet, later called Buto by the Greeks.
-She became the patroness of the Nile Delta and the protector of all of Lower Egypt.
+She became the patroness of the Nile Delta and the protectress of all of Lower Egypt.
 The pharaohs wore the uraeus as a head ornament: either with the body of Wadjet atop the head, or as a crown encircling the head; this indicated Wadjet's protection and reinforced the pharaoh's claim over the land.
 In whatever manner that the uraeus was displayed upon the pharaoh's head, it was, in effect, part of the pharaoh's crown.
 The pharaoh was recognized only by wearing the uraeus, which conveyed legitimacy to the ruler.
 There is evidence for this tradition even in the Old Kingdom during the third millennium BCE.
 Several goddesses associated with or being considered aspects of Wadjet are depicted wearing the uraeus as well.

 At the time of the unification of Egypt, the image of Nekhbet, the goddess who was represented as a white vulture and held the same position as the patron of Upper Egypt, joined the image of Wadjet on the uraeus that would encircle the crown of the pharaohs who ruled the unified Egypt.
 The importance of their separate cults kept them from becoming merged as with so many Egyptian deities.
 Together, they were known as the Nebty or the Two Ladies, who became the joint protectors and patrons of the unified Egypt.

 Later, the pharaohs were seen as a manifestation of the sun god Ra, and so it also was believed that the uraeus protected them by spitting fire on their enemies from the fiery eye of the goddess.
 In some mythological works, the eyes of Ra are said to be uraei.